 I want people to know that being outgoing and outrageous and carefree aren’t the only “good” ways to be.
 Quiet, thoughtful, sensitive people are important in our world too and we should seek to understand them, value them, and nurture them.

 As I said earlier, discovering high-sensitivity has been a revelation to me and to my immediate family.
-It explains so much about Isaac and about me, and it gives us some tools and strategies for accepting ourselves and each other, and for understanding each other too.
+It explains so much about me and about some of these children that we have observed, and it gives us some tools and strategies for accepting ourselves and each other, and for understanding each other too.

 This has been long, but I hope it has been useful.
 If any of it resonates, I recommend looking up Elaine Aron and her research and books or do a Google Search to find out more by reading useful articles like this, or this.